Path length: 23.1 miles

 County: Nodaway, Worth, Harrison

-Two tornadoes are found in the SPC database for October 8, 1958: An F2 in Illinois and the topic of our summary, an F3 that traveled through parts of Nodaway, Worth and Harrison Counties.
+Two tornadoes are found in The Storm Prediction Center (SPC) database for October 8, 1958: An F2 in Illinois and the topic of our summary, an F3 that traveled through parts of Nodaway, Worth and Harrison Counties.
 This was a fairly long track tornado.
-SPC has a path of 23.1 miles.
-Thomas Grazulis in Significant Tornadoes has a slightly longer path at 35 miles.
+The Storm Prediction Center has a path of 23.1 miles.
+Thomas Grazulis in Significant Tornadoes lists slightly longer path at 35 miles.
+When you plot the path details Grazulis has in his book, you actually get a path closer to 45 miles long.

-7 injuries and 2 fatalities were reported.
-It was reported in several newspapers that Mrs. Frank Porter (Shirley) died in her farm home SE of Grant City.
+Seven injuries and two fatalities were reported.
+It was noted in several newspapers that Mrs. Frank Porter (Shirley) died in her farm home SE of Grant City.
 Here is a clip from the Chillicothe Constitution-Tribune:

 We gathered information for this event from the SPC & NCDC Databases, the October 1959 Climatological Data National Summary (CDNS) and Thomas Grazulis in Significant Tornadoes and found the following differences: